Mia Goth

-Mia Gypsy Mello da Silva Goth (born 25 October 1993), known professionally as Mia Goth, is a British actress and model.
-After modelling as a teenager, Goth made her acting debut in the erotic art film Nymphomaniac (2013).
-She earned recognition with the films A Cure For Wellness (2016), High Life (2018), Suspiria (2018), and Emma (2020).
-She achieved a career breakthrough by playing Maxine Minx and Pearl in the X film series (2022–2024) which further established her as a scream queen.
+Mia Gypsy Mello da Silva Goth (born 25 October 1993) is a British actress and model.
+After modelling as a teenager, Goth made her acting debut in the erotic drama Nymphomaniac (2013).
+She earned recognition with the films A Cure for Wellness (2016), High Life (2018), Suspiria (2018), and Emma (2020).
+She achieved a career breakthrough by playing Maxine Minx and Pearl in the X film series (2022–2024) which established her as a scream queen.
+She has since starred in Infinity Pool (2023) and Frankenstein (2025) and will star in Star Wars: Starfighter (2027).

-Early life
+Early life and education

-Mia Gypsy Mello da Silva Goth was born on 25 October 1993 in Guy's Hospital in London, England.
+Mia Gypsy Mello da Silva Goth was born on 25 October 1993 in Guy's Hospital in London.
 Her mother is Brazilian and her father is Canadian, originally from Nova Scotia.
-Her maternal grandfather is the American artist Lee Jaffe, and her maternal grandmother is Brazilian actress Maria Gladys.
+Her maternal grandfather is American artist Lee Jaffe, and her maternal grandmother is Brazilian actress Maria Gladys.
 Goth moved to Brazil when she was two weeks old, because her mother, who was 20 at the time, needed help from her family to raise her.
-They returned to the United Kingdom when she was five and briefly relocated to her father's native Canada when she was ten.
-There, she attended nine schools in a single school year; Goth said that the period when they tried living with her father was very difficult.
-When she was twelve, she and her mother settled in southeast London, where she grew up and attended Sydenham School.
+They returned to the United Kingdom when she was five and briefly relocated to her father's native Canada when she was 10.
+Goth said that the period when they tried living with her father was very difficult.

+In Canada, Goth attended nine schools in a single school year.
+When she was 12, she and her mother settled in southeast London, where she grew up and attended Sydenham School.
 Goth's mother raised her in a single-parent household, working as a waitress to support them.

 Career

-2012–2021: early modelling and acting
+2007–2021: Early modelling and acting

-At the age of 16, Goth was discovered at the Underage Festival in London by fashion photographer Gemma Booth, who signed her to Storm Model Management.
-She subsequently appeared in advertising campaigns for Miu Miu and Prada, as well as in the magazines Wonderland, Vogue, Vogue Italia, W, Love, Dazed, Interview, AnOther, British Vogue, Document Journal, Glamour and Pirelli.
+At the age of 13, she was discovered at the 2007 Underage Festival in London by fashion photographer Gemma Booth, who signed her to Storm Model Management.
+She subsequently appeared in advertising campaigns for Miu Miu and Prada, was featured in the Pirelli Calendar, and appeared in the magazines Wonderland, Vogue, Vogue Italia, W, Love, Dazed, Interview, AnOther, British Vogue, Document Journal and Glamour.
 Goth made her runway debut in 2023, opening the Miu Miu F/W 23 Show.

-Goth began to audition for films at 16, and after finishing sixth form, won her first role in Lars von Trier's Nymphomaniac (2013), along with Charlotte Gainsbourg and Willem Dafoe in the segment "The Gun".
-Goth played Sophie Campbell in an episode of Sky Atlantic's crime drama series The Tunnel.

-In 2014, Goth appeared in Future Unlimited's music video for "Haunted Love", directed by Shia LaBeouf.
-She then appeared in the Stephen Fingleton directed introductory short film Magpie with Martin McCann.
-In 2015, Goth played the lead role of Milja in the post-apocalyptic thriller The Survivalist directed by Fingleton, followed by roles as Meg Weathers in the disaster adventure-thriller film Everest (2015) directed by Baltasar Kormákur, and Hanna Helmqvist in an episode of BBC One's crime series Wallander.